Bernese Mountain Dog Grooming Guide

 Bernese Mountain Dogs have heavy shedding and require daily brushing brushing.
 Heavy shedders like the Bernese Mountain Dog benefit from daily brushing, especially during seasonal coat changes in spring and fall.

-With a typical weight of 70-115 lbs and lifespan of 6-8 yrs, the Bernese Mountain Dog requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 70-115 lbs and lifespan of 6-8 yrs, the Bernese Mountain Dog benefits from care tailored to its physical and behavioral profile.
 Whether you are researching the Bernese Mountain Dog for the first time or deepening your knowledge as a current owner, the breed's working lineage is the foundation for understanding their needs.

 Known Health Risks: Genetic screening data shows Bernese Mountain Dogs have elevated rates of cancer, hip dysplasia, bloat.
-Prevalence varies, and many individuals live full lives without developing these issues.
-However, breed-aware veterinary care — including targeted screening at appropriate ages — is the most effective prevention strategy.
+Most individuals in at-risk breeds never develop the associated conditions.
+For the minority that do, breed-aware veterinary care is what shortens the gap between first symptoms and treatment.

 Brushing & Coat Care